laleh-h/codingTasks/Clustering Countries/README.md

 - `Inflation`: The annual inflation rate.
 - `Life Expectancy`: The average number of years a person is expected to live.
 - `Total Fertility`: The average number of children born to a woman over her lifetime.
-- `GDP`: Gross Domestic Product per capita.
+- `GDPP`: Gross Domestic Product per capita.
 - `Population`: The total population of the country.

 ## Key Steps and Importance